GoogleChrome/web.dev/src/site/content/en/learn/html/document-structure/index.md

 title: 'Document structure'
 authors:
   - estellweyl
-description: Learn how to structure your HTML documents to start with a solid foundation.
+description: Learn how to structure your HTML documents with a solid foundation.
 date: 2022-09-08
 tags:
   - html